dalareo/eth-pool-docker-infra/README.md

 5. How to launch a second `geth` node, and connect to your private network:

-Create a copy of the folder `eth-pool-docker-infra/geth` (without the `data` folder, if it's located there).
-Initialize the blockchain, and then launch `geth` with the same command you used to launch the first private node, but use different parameters for `port` and `rpcport`:
+Launch `geth` with the same command you used to launch the first private node, but use different parameters for `port` and `rpcport`:

 ```